Bookmark and Share

 Although importing stock quotes into Excel happened to be the reason I came across Excel web queries, I have since found many other ways to use them.

-It is not necessarily the web query itself that is THE big secret that this article is about.
+It is not the web query itself that is the secret that this article is about.
 Instead, it's the ability to make a DYNAMIC Web Query!

 By dynamic, I'm not talking about using "refresh" to update the data.
 What I mean is the ability to change the parameters of the web query, such as typing in a new stock symbol into a cell and having the table update automatically.